Next Stop Sherburne Pass – Where it All Began

 Threading the needle

 As any thru-hiker knows, weight matters.
 I’m happy with how I’ve been able to carry just what I need for this trip, and nothing more.
 After using some duct tape to do a minor repair on my trail runners, I realized I’ve used every single item in my kit except my rain pants.
-If I were to carry them the whole way and never use them, I’d be okay with that.
+If I were to carry the rain pants the whole way and without using them, I’d be okay with that.
 But something tells me I’ll need them somewhere in the next 175 miles.

 My food amounts were also dialed in.
 I had plenty to eat and only had a couple of lunch items left in my food bag when I arrived at Sherburne Pass to resupply.
 I would’ve eaten those as well if I hadn’t encountered some wonderful Trail Magic courtesy of Spineless Cougar and Roofwalker at mile 82!